Skidmore-Computational-Biophysics-Lab/Nina_van_Hoorn_Thesis_Files/README.md

 ## How to navigate this code base
-The thesis (and consequently, the code) is broken into four main categories.

 The code that is relevant to **"Chapter 4: Identifying Conformational Clusters Using PTRAJ PCA"** can be found in the directory PCA_analysis/PTRAJ_PCA_combined_data/.
 This includes the PTRAJ scripts to run PCA on the mdcrd files, the Jupyter notebook to visualize the PCA, the notebook used to perform K-Means clustering on the PCA, and the notebook used to calculate the p-values.